Margin of Error Calculator

 How to Find the Margin of Error

 In statistics, the margin of error is the amount of error in random sampling surveys.
-Because surveys are often done on a sample of a larger population, there will inevitably be some amount of error.
+Because surveys are performed on a sample of a larger population, there will inevitably be some amount of error.

 A lower margin of error produces higher confidence levels in a survey sample.
-Thus, the margin of error is a good indicator of the confidence you can have in the results of the sample.
+Thus, the margin of error is a good indicator of the confidence you can have in the sample or survey results.

 Margin of Error Formula

-The margin of error is equal to the z-score for the confidence level times the margin of error.
+The margin of error is equal to the z-score for the confidence level times the standard error.
 You can find the margin of error using the following formula:

 Where: